pbl0/pablob.eu/docs/blog/posts/rrpablobot.md

 ---
 description: >
     This time I bring a telegram bot which will scrape the web version of the game and retrieve useful data.
 If you happen to also play Rival Regions and want to try my bot.

 date: 2022-04-10T14:25:07.322Z

-width: "680"
-height: "700"
 categories:
     - Telegram
     - Games
     - Bot
 authors:
     - pablo
 ---

 # @rrpablotbot